rohituteja/eSemiTruckDashboard/README.md

 The engine performs a leg-by-leg simulation rather than using static range estimates.
 - **Consumption Model**: Calculates energy usage per leg based on `(base_consumption + weight_factor * current_payload) * distance * terrain_multiplier`.
 - **Dynamic Payload**: Adjusts vehicle weight at each stop based on unload/pickup tasks, impacting consumption for all subsequent legs.
-- **Look-Ahead Charging**: At chaque charger, the engine calculates the specific kWh requirement to reach the next viable charging node or destination with a safety margin.
+- **Look-Ahead Charging**: At each charger, the engine calculates the specific kWh requirement to reach the next viable charging node or destination with a safety margin.
 - **Pre-Charge Logic**: If a truck's current State of Charge (SoC) is insufficient but its capacity is adequate, the engine calculates the specific time required to charge at the depot before dispatch.
 - **Trip Time Estimation**: Total mission time is calculated as `(distance / 55 mph) + simulated_stop_time`.
 Stop time includes mandatory 30-minute unloading/loading cycles and calculated charging durations.
-- **Cost Estimation**: Estimates energy expenses using a fixed rate of **$0.15 per kWh** applied to the total predicted energy consumption for the route.
+- **Cost Estimation**: Estimates energy expenses using a fixed rate of $0.15 per kWh applied to the total predicted energy consumption for the route.
 - **Operational Sorting**: When a route is selected, the fleet is sorted by dispatch readiness:
   1. No charge needed (Green)
   2. Least charge time required
-  3. Highest predicted arrival SoC.
+  3. Highest predicted arrival SoC

 ### Frontend: Mission Control UI (React + TypeScript)
 - **High-Density Data**: Displays real-time fleet telemetry and feasibility status across multiple route scenarios.
-- **Stop-Level Transparency**: Explicitly indicates which waypoints on a route contain charging infrastructure (e.g., `2 stops (1 w/ charger)`), allowing for better operational planning.
+- **Stop-Level Transparency**: Explicitly indicates which waypoints on a route contain charging infrastructure, allowing for better operational planning.
+Leg details accurately label targets (e.g., Depot, Stop 1, Charger 1, Destination) and inline charger availability.
-- **Wall Clock Dispatching**: Shows specific "Available at HH:MM" times for charging trucks and "Departure → Arrival" timelines for planned missions, anchored to the last dashboard refresh time.
+- **Wall Clock Dispatching**: Shows specific "Available at HH:MM" times for charging trucks and "Departure to Arrival" timelines for planned missions, anchored to the last dashboard refresh time.
 - **Simulation Transparency**: Provides a "Leg Detail" audit trail for every result, showing SoC deltas, energy added, and load changes per segment.
+- **Clear Infeasibility Reporting**: Explicitly explains why a route is designated as infeasible (e.g., insufficient battery capacity between available chargers), reducing ambiguity for dispatchers.
 - **Performance**: Uses parallel fetching to evaluate the entire fleet's compatibility for a selected route without UI blocking.

 ## Engineering Decisions & Tradeoffs